aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/datalabels/_index.md

 ### isNeverOverlap {#isNeverOverlap--}

-Indicates whether datalabels never overlap when performing Pie Chart to image.
-Note: this property is only meaningful when Pie Chart to image.
+Indicates whether Datalabels never overlap when performing a Pie Chart to image.
+Note: this property is only meaningful when a Pie Chart to image.

 ```javascript
 isNeverOverlap : boolean;